Read Genesis 20 at Bible Gateway.

 The Chiastic Structure:

-nun נ ן = the seed, thus continue, heir, son
+nun נ ן = seed (continue, heir, son)

-bet ב = the house, thus house, household, family, in, within
+bet ב = house (house, household, family, in, within)

-According to the Hebrew Root Words, the nun + bet root tells the story of the seed (nun) inside its house (bet) .
-The concrete noun from this root is fruit, as fruits have their seeds hidden within them; the verbal action is to flourish, to be fruitful.
-Adding the aleph nuances the meaning to the seed (nun) within (bet) which leads (aleph):
+The nun + bet partial tells the story of the seed (nun) inside its house (bet).
+The concrete noun from this root is ‘fruit,’ as fruits have their seeds hidden within them; the verbal action is ‘to flourish, to be fruitful.’
+Adding the aleph nuances the Hebrew Root Word parable to the seed (nun) within (bet) which leads (aleph).

-The seed is the Word of God, Yeshua taught us (Luk 8:11).
+The seed is the Word of God (Luk 8:11).
 The word is hidden within the heart (Psa 119:11).
-But it is so powerful that it takes great effort to restrain it there so that it doesn’t come to the fore; such great effort to overcome, as Jeremiah discovered, that it soon exhausted him and he could not restrain it any longer.
-Thus the abstract concept from the root is prophecy, that seed or Word which is hidden, but which is so powerful that it bubbles up.
+But it is so powerful that it takes great effort to restrain it there so that it doesn’t come to the surface (Jer 20:9).
+Thus the abstract concept from the root is ‘prophecy,’ that seed which is hidden, but which is so powerful that it bubbles up.

-This is the first occurrence of “prophet, prophecy” in Scripture.
-When we think of Abraham we don’t think of him as a prophet like Isaiah or Jeremiah; he did not preach “Thus saith the LORD” as they did.
-But he did “speak:” He lived his life differently from the pagan world around him.
-He lived in accordance with God’s ways.
-God actually reiterated this previously, when He said,
+We don’t think of Abraham as a prophet like Isaiah or Jeremiah; he did not preach “Thus saith the LORD” as they did.
+But he did “speak.”
+He lived his life in accordance with God’s ways, differently from the pagan world around him.

 “For I have known him, in order that he may command his children and his household after him, that they may keep the way of YHVH, to do righteousness and justice, that YHVH may bring upon Abraham what He has spoken to him.”
 Gen 18:19

-The central axis reveals that prophecy and intercessory prayer are two sides of the same coin.
-A prophet speaks on God’s behalf to men, and an intercessor speaks on man’s behalf to God.
+Why This Matters: The central axis reveals that prophecy and prayer are two sides of the same coin.
+A prophet speaks on God’s behalf to men, and one who prays speaks on man’s behalf to God.

 If there are questions, these are good resources: